viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

    ![food dispenser without bowl](assets/hardwarePrepped.webp)
 1. Turn the dispenser upside down to access the screws on the bottom of the device.
    ![flip the machine](assets/hardwareFlip.webp)
 1. Use the screwdriver to remove the screws in each corner.
-Set them aside for in a safe place for later when reassembling.
+Set them aside in a safe place for later when reassembling.
    ![unscrew base](assets/hardwareUnscrew.webp)
 1. **Carefully**, flip the device over again with the food container (hopper) facing up.
 Slowly, lift the container to separate it from the base of the device and expose the internal wiring.
    ![separate container from base](assets/hardwareDisassemble.webp)